shh69io/AutoFileSort/README.md

 - **Logging**: The program logs all file movements in a `.txt` log file with timestamps for traceability.
 - **Real-time Feedback**: The program provides real-time feedback via the command line, informing the user of files being moved.
 - **Hidden File Support**: The program now processes hidden files (files that start with a dot).
+- **Windows Compatibility**: Fixed the issue with file movement on Windows systems (previously caused by WinError 2).

 ---